roundcube/roundcubemail/docker/README.md

 By default, the image will use a local SQLite database for storing user account metadata.
 It'll be created inside the `/var/www/html` volume and can be backed up from there.
-Please note that this option should not be used for production.
+Please note that this option should not be used for production environments.

 ### Connect to a MySQL Database